-where $a>0$, $b<0$ and $c>0$ are parameters which depend on the real effective potential, ($\mu_c$, $T_c$) marks the position of the equilibrium CP.
-Note that within this mapping, the PT temperature is $\mu$ independent.
-For $\Delta \mu \equiv \mu-\mu_c>0$ and $\Delta\mu <0$, the effective potential describes the first order PT and crossover respectively as the change of temperature. $\sigma_0$ (about $45$ MeV) is introduced to shift the $\sigma$ field to the realistic values.
+where $a>0$, $b<0$ and $c>0$ are free parameters which can be constrained by the QCD effective theories, lattice calculations or experimental data etc. Note that in a general linear mapping, the linear transformation between $(h,r)$ and $(\Delta T, \Delta \mu)$ contains two mixing angles \cite{Stephanov2019}.
+We omit these angles in this article for simplicity.
+Within the simplest mapping, the phase transition temperature is $\mu$ independent.
+For $\Delta \mu \equiv \mu-\mu_c>0$ and $\Delta\mu <0$, the effective potential describes the first-order phase transition and crossover respectively as the change of temperature.

+Throughout the article, we set $a= 0.5$ fm$^{-2}$, $b=-0.25$ fm$^{-1}$, and $c=3.6$.
+These values are chosen by constraining the correlation length and the expectation values of the $\sigma$ field in the reasonable ranges as is explained below.
+The phase transition temperature is set to $T_c =160 $ MeV, which is close to the lattice simulation result \cite{Bazavov2014,Kaczmarek:2011zz,SJWu2019}.
+In this parameter setting, for $\Delta \mu =0$, $\Delta T = \pm 20 $ MeV, the minimum point of the $\sigma$ field (i.e. the expectation value in the mean-field approximation) is $\sigma = \sigma_0 \mp (a \Delta T/ 4c)^{1/3}= \sigma_0 \mp 30 $ MeV and the correlation length of the $\sigma$ field is about 1 fm (which is a natural value of correlation length away from the CP \cite{Berdnikov2000, Jiang2016}).
+For $\Delta T =0$, $\Delta \mu = 200 $ MeV, the expectation value is $\sigma = \sigma_0 \pm \sqrt{-b\Delta\mu/2c} = \sigma_0 \pm 37 $ MeV and the correlation length of the $\sigma$ field is 1 fm.
+Different choices of the value of $(a,b)$ are equivalent through rescaling the magnitude of $\Delta T$ and $\Delta \mu$.
+The empirical value of $\sigma_0$ at CP is around $45$ MeV \cite{Scavenius2001,Paech2003}.
 Since the value of $\sigma_0$ will not influence our discussion on fluctuations and correlation length, we simply set $\sigma_0=0$ in the following.
 Then, in thermal equilibrium, $\sigma<0$ and $\sigma>0$ correspond to the QGP phase and the hadron phase, respectively.

-Throughout the article, we set the parameters $a= 0.5$ fm$^{-2}$, $b=-0.25$ fm$^{-1}$, and $c=3.6$ to simulate the effective potential from the linear sigma model \cite{Jungnickel:1995fp,Schaefer:2006sr}.
-The PT temperature $T_c =160 $ MeV is chosen from the result of lattice simulations \cite{Bazavov2014,Kaczmarek:2011zz}.
-For the temperature profile, the temperature bias is set as $\delta T =40 $ MeV and the width is set to be $w=1$ fm (or $w=0.5$ fm).
-Then the temperature gradient is $20$ MeV/fm ($40$ MeV/fm), corresponding to the mean temperature gradient in a fireball of radius $10$ fm with the central temperature being $200$ MeV ($400$ MeV).